annadsinger0/cs124-lab2/design/design.md

 ### Parts we're proud of Lab 4

 We're proud of how robust the app is in terms of resizing, and how well the accessibility features work.
 We're proud of how the toolbar looks, and the way that the list title renaming worked.

+## Parts we're proud of Lab 5

+We're pretty proud of how the UI looks overall.
+We think we have a pretty cohesive theme that looks relatively good, and we're rather proud that it still maintains that design, even though we have more and more features.
+The UI feels smooth and we were able to design things so that it feels like most user stories are well-supported and clear.

+We're proud of how we were able to do good client-side validation.
+Rather than just having lots of server-side errors and the user is confused why their button presses are failing, we spent a lot of time trying to make sure the user understands why certain actions are or are not possible.

+We're also proud of getting firebase rules to work.
+That was super annoying and hard and (as far as we can tell) they appear to be working the way we want them to, which is super cool.